 The Demon Internet access number contained the sequence 666.

 The replacement number also has 666 in it.
 Stanford gave me his phone numbers in Brussels, and his mobile.

 These confirmed what his uncle had already told me: they all have 666 in them too.

-I was thinking about saying to Neil - "Guess what his fax, phone and mobile numbers all have in them" - when Sacha bleated out "Six six six".
+I was thinking about saying to Neil - "Guess what his fax, phone and mobile numbers all have in them" - when my four year old son, Sacha, bleated out "Six six six".
 I asked him to repeat what he had just said and he said the same thing again.
 I then asked him to repeat it again, so that I could be absolutely certain, and he again said

 "Six six six".